youtube/cobalt/cobalt/doc/performance_tuning.md

            framerate.*

-### Ensure that Cobalt is rendering only regions that change
+### Try enabling rendering only to regions that change

-Cobalt has logic to detect which part of the frame has been affected by animations and can be configured to only render to that region.
+If you set the [`base.gypi`](../build/config/base.gypi) variable, `render_dirty_region_only` to `1`, then Cobalt will invoke logic to detect which part of the frame has been affected by animations and can be configured to only render to that region.
 However, this feature requires support from the driver for GLES platforms.
 In particular, `eglChooseConfig()` will first be called with `EGL_SWAP_BEHAVIOR_PRESERVED_BIT` set in its attribute list.
 If this fails, Cobalt will call eglChooseConfig() again without `EGL_SWAP_BEHAVIOR_PRESERVED_BIT` set and dirty region rendering will be disabled.
 By having Cobalt render only small parts of the screen,